XavierCompBio/PhotoPhenosizer/README.md

 ```
 ## Help

-Running the program without any arguments like so:
+To bring up a help message, run this command:
 ```
-python process_images.py *.tif
+python process_images.py -h
 ```
-will bring the help menu up for more information on what arguments can be passed through
+This will bring the help menu up for more information on what arguments can be passed through.

 ## Authors

 Contributors names and contact info